sparkle-project/sparkle-project.github.io/documentation/security-and-reliability/index.md

 ---
 ## Security and Reliability Changes

-These are a list of *major* security and reliability improvements in Sparkle, or reasons why you should consider upgrading Sparkle.
+These are a list of *major* security and reliability improvements in Sparkle, or reasons why developers should consider upgrading Sparkle.
 Note this list is missing many other minor improvements that the [latest production release](//github.com/{{ site.github_username }}/Sparkle/releases) of Sparkle may have.

 | Version         | Changes                                                                                                                                  |
 | --------------- | -------------------------------------------------------------------------------------------------------------------------------------- |